The Gray Divorce Podcast: Episode 10 Key items in your Post-Divorce Checklist

 1. Retain a good financial advisor.
 Hey, it doesn't have to be me.
 Lol.
 Just find someone to work with after divorce that you trust and has some experience with divorce financial planning.

 2. Retain the services of a tax preparer.
-Be aware of your tax filing status. if you were divorced by December 31st of the year in question you'll be filing as a single person for that year.
+Be aware of your tax filing status. if you were divorced on December 31st of the year in question you'll be filing as a single person for that year.

 3. Close joint credit cards and bank accounts.
 The sooner the better.